sfigg/commercialization-public/manufacture/desktop/prepare-recovery-tools.md

 ## [Push-button reset](push-button-reset-overview.md)
-Windows 10 helps users refresh their device, keeping data intact, or restored to factory settings for a new user.
+Windows 10 helps users reset their device, either keeping data and apps intact or resetting it for a new user.

 **What do I need to update?**

 * **Windows desktop apps**, **drivers**, and **settings** are automatically refreshed when installed as [siloed provisioning packages (SPPs)](siloed-provisioning-packages.md).
-If you install them using another method (for example, in audit mode or from a script), [capture them into an SPP so they can be refreshed](deploy-push-button-reset-features.md).
+If you install them using another method (for example, in audit mode or from a script), [capture them into a provisioning package so they can be refreshed](deploy-push-button-reset-features.md).
 * **Out of Box Experience customizations**, the **Start Menu**, and **Unattend.xml settings**:
   - In Windows 10, version 1809, you can save a copy of these into [Auto-apply folders](deploy-pbr-features-using-auto-apply.md).
   - In earlier versions, use extensibility scripts instead to refresh these files.